Keeping your financial information safe online

 Thanks to online shopping and banking, there is so much we can now do online.
 You can buy almost anything you need, organise all your accounts and even apply for loans or a credit card.
 Your online identity and accounts can do so much that it’s crucial you keep them secure and confidential.
 Here are some great tips to keep yourself safe online.

-Don’t save details on browsers or computers that aren’t yours!
+Avoid saving details on browsers or computer that isn't yours

 If you are using a computer or device that isn’t yours, always make sure the computer or browser doesn’t save your financial details.
 Many browsers these days can automatically save your credit card information, making your next transaction run more quickly thanks to autocomplete.
 If you don’t own the device or computer you are using then make sure don’t agree to it saving your details.

 Sometimes we all need to send credit card or banking information to a friend or loved one.
 Perhaps you are passing on your credit card number to your friend to book something, or are sending your parents your bank account number.
 Doing this is a serious risk as you not only are depending on your own e-mail or messaging accounts security but that of the person you are sending the information to.
 If either of your accounts are hacked then the hacker might be able to search for those details.
 If you need to tell someone of your financial information it’s best to do it in person or call them and tell them over the phone.

 Make sure the websites you are using are secure

 If you are thinking of buying something online, just take a second to make sure the website is exactly what it claims to be.
 There are a few simple things to double check this.

 - Is it secure? - Check if the URL is secure, make sure the URL starts with HTTPS.
 This stands for ‘Hypertext Transfer Protocol - Secure’ which means you have a greater level of encryption between you and the website, preventing people from snooping in on your transaction.
 This is often signified with a green lock or certificate icon in your URL bar meaning you and the server will have an encrypted interaction.